tlovett1/editorial-access-manager/README.md

 ## Development

 #### Setup
 Follow the configuration instructions above to setup the plugin.
-We recommend developing the plugin locally in an environment such as [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
+I recommend developing the plugin locally in an environment such as [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).

 If you want to touch JavaScript or CSS, you will need to fire up [Grunt](http://gruntjs.com).
-Assuming you have NPM installed, you can setup and run Grunt like so:
+Assuming you have [npm](https://www.npmjs.org/) installed, you can setup and run Grunt like so:

 First install Grunt:
 ```